Homemade Twix Bars (Best Millionaire Shortbread)

 - 1 can Sweetened Condensed Milk, or 400 grams

 - 1/2 tsp salt

-Heat oven to 350F
+- Heat oven to 350F or 175C

-Mix the shortbread flours, sugar and salt in a large bowl with a whisk.
+- Mix the shortbread flours, sugar and salt in a large bowl with a whisk.
 Cut in the butter and mix with your fingers until the mixture is a sandy consistency.

-Press the dough into the baking pan and pierce liberally with a fork.
+- Press the dough into the baking pan and pierce liberally with a fork.
 Bake at 350F for 25 to 30 minutes, until the edges turn a golden brown.
 Set aside to cool.

-Melt the chocolate in a double-boiler or in the microwave and pour over the cooled caramel.
+- Melt the chocolate in a double-boiler or in the microwave and pour over the cooled caramel.
 I gave this a little blast in the refrigerator to set the chocolate, then turned the whole thing out on a cutting board.
-I cut the bars into finger-sized pieces and wrapped each one in waxed paper for candy bars.
+I cut the bars into 1″ pieces and wrapped each one in waxed paper for candy bars.